sphinx-labs/foundry-toolchain/README.md

 ## `foundry-toolchain` Action

-This GitHub Action installs [Foundry](https://github.com/foundry-rs/foundry), the blazing fast, portable and modular toolkit for Ethereum application development.
+This GitHub Action installs Sphinx Labs fork of [Foundry](https://github.com/foundry-rs/foundry), the blazing fast, portable and modular toolkit for Ethereum application development.

+This fork implements several bug fixes which are necessary to use Foundry with [Sphinx](https://sphinx.dev).

 ### Example workflow